CarbonTrail/cadi/README.md

 ## Authentication

 It is essential that data is only shared with authorised parties.
-This specification does not specify how authentication should be performed, but it is RECOMMENDED that the [OAuth 2.0](https://oauth.net/2/) protocol is used.

-We reccomend that the `client_credentials` grant type is used, where the client ID and secret are provided in the request body.
+We reccomend that the OAuth2 `client_credentials` grant type is used, where the client ID and secret are provided in the request body.
 This is the simplest way to authenticate, and is suitable for machine-to-machine communication.

 ## Privacy